Find Grad Schools

 83 Yearly Graduations

 University of Kentucky tops the list of the most popular school in the U.S. for social work majors who are seeking their graduate certificate.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-During the 2020-2021 academic year, 83 people received their graduate certificate in social work from UK.
-About 84% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
+During the most recent year for which we have data, 83 people received their graduate certificate in social work from UK.
+Of these students, 87% were women and 22% were members of underrepresented racial-ethnic groups.

 75 Yearly Graduations

 The 2nd most popular school in the country for social work majors who are seeking their graduate certificate is The University of Tennessee - Knoxville.
 Each year, around 30,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
-For the 2020-2021 academic year, 75 graduate certificates were handed out to social work majors at UT Knoxville.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+During the most recent year for which we have data, 75 people received their graduate certificate in social work from UT Knoxville.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 #3